 - Know the value you provide to clients in every interaction.

-- Be able to explain how that value solves a clients problem(s) and provides a result they are looking for.
+- Be able to explain how that value solves a client’s problem(s) and provides a result they seek.

 Your industry is another vital part of the value creation matrix.

 How can your business stand out in the industry?
-Can you offer perspectives in a trade journal, participate and offer value at industry events, or be an example of great client-care that people talk about?
+Can you offer perspectives in a trade journal, participate and offer value at industry events, or be an example of excellent client care that people talk about?
 Standing out in your industry or niche can reap colossal business development results since you’re the company people talk about.